yuanshunning/pickit-docs/docs/robot-integrations/the_pickit_ros_interface.rst

 Publishing the robot pose
 -------------------------

-When using the Pick-it ROS interface, Pick-it requires the robot pose of the robot being published on the ROS topic ``/pickit/robot_pose``.
+When using the Pickit ROS interface, Pickit requires the robot pose of the robot being published on the ROS topic ``/pickit/robot_pose``.
 Robot pose in this context is the transform between robot base frame and robot end effector (without attached tool).